slugbyte/lackluster.nvim/README.md

 If you find a bug please open a ticket :) and please include screenshots if relevant :)

 Is `lackluster` missing support for a plugin you love?
 Feel free to open a PR with a suggested implementation!
-Your contribution is mega much appreciated.
+Your contribution is mega appreciated.

 See the [CONTRIBUTING](https://github.com/slugbyte/lackluster.nvim/blob/main/CONTRIBUTING.md) and [DEVELOPMENT](https://github.com/slugbyte/lackluster.nvim/blob/main/DEVELOPMENT.md) Guides!